PinguinoIDE/pinguinoide.github.io/site/getting-started/README.md

 ## What is Pinguino?

 There are so many great platforms for creating digitally enabled devices that its gotten hard to figure out which one to use.
-Arduino is maybe one of the most famous, but it is based on ATMEL Microcontrollers.
-The goal of **Pinguino Project** is to bring the simplicity of Arduino language to the PIC ©Microchip Microcontrollers with buil-in USB hardware.
+Arduino is maybe one of the most famous, but it is based on ATMEL Microcontrollers and the boards are difficult to build or expensive in Latin America or others countries.

+The goal of **Pinguino Project** is to bring the simplicity of Arduino language to the PIC ©Microchip Microcontrollers but with buil-in USB hardware and a board that you can build in your house.

 * Pinguino is an Open Source Integrated Development Environment (IDE).
 * Pinguino is an Open Hardware board, compatible both with 8-bit